hamzaazam430/tryhackme_docs/Mr. Robot/mr.robot.md

 Sorry, user robot may not run sudo on linux.
 ```

+Okay, if user cannot run as sudo then let's search for programs that have suid set as root and can be run by any user:

 ```
 robot@linux:/$ find / -type f -a \( -perm -u+s -o -perm -g+s \) -exec ls -l {} \; 2> /dev/null